JohnMarohn/FreqDemod/docs/background1.rst

     x_s(0) & = 0
     \end{split}

 We conclude that the response to a resonant force is :math:`Q` times larger than the response to a static DC force.
 The response at resonance is also ninety degrees out of phase with the applied oscillating force.
 These two results are captured in the single equation

 .. math:: z_0(\omega_0) = - \imath \: \frac{Q \: F_0}{k}

 The response on resonance is purely imaginary and therefore ninety degrees out of phase with the applied force.

 **Correlation Functions**.
 The section explores a connection between a function’s correlation function and its power spectrum.
 Correlation functions are usually applied to fluctuating quantities having zero mean.
-In our case, we wish to aply correlation functions to understand fluctuations in cantilever position:
+In our case, we wish to apply correlation functions to understand fluctuations in cantilever position:

 .. math::